 Cost is just one of several reasons why people may be unable to obtain needed healthcare.
-In this service area, 17.2% of Al/ANs and 13.2% of the general population report being unable to see a doctor because of cost.
+In this service area, 17.3% of Al/ANs and 8.1% of the general population report being unable to see a doctor because of cost.
+This difference is statistically significant.